cloudcomputingcurricula/Cloud-Computing-Curricula/Contributions.md

 ### Videos
-* [GCP Essentials](/Content/GCPEssentials.md) (FCC) A series of 4 to 9 minute videos focusing on introductory level GCP, including topics such as compute options, serverless computing, machine learning, and data storage.
+* [GCP Essentials](/Content/GCPEssentials.md) (FCC): A series of 4 to 9 minute videos focusing on introductory level GCP, including topics such as compute options, serverless computing, machine learning, and data storage.
 (Introduction, videos, Cloud Console)

 ### Course sites

+* [Machine Learning Crash Course](/Content/MLCC.md)  (CAIML): A self-study guide for aspiring machine learning practitioners.
+Machine Learning Crash Course features a series of lessons with video lectures, real-world case studies, and hands-on practice exercises.
+Along with the basic course, there are 5 specialized courses,  practica, guides, and a glossary.
+(ML, tutorial, exercises, videos, Jupyter)

 ### Vendor Sites